lamhq/tech-notes/software-engineering/software-architecture/microservices/3-splitting-monolith/3-concerns.md

 ## Performance

 When we split databases apart in the name of microservices, we end up having to move join operations from the data tier (database) up into the microservices themselves.
-And try as we might, it’s unlikely to be as fast.
+And try as we might, it's unlikely to be as fast.

 That's because the microservice has to call other microservices to request information that it doesn't own.